 Cognitive behavioral therapy can help people in recovery manage challenging emotions and thoughts that are often symptoms of depression, anxiety, and trauma.
 This, in turn, allows them to understand how those co-occurring disorders contribute to their addiction.
 With guidance from a trained therapist, the person learns healthy and productive ways to cope.

 A therapist helps them recognize unhealthy environments, people, attitudes, and situations.
 They also help the person anticipate future circumstances that might cause relapse.

 In collaboration with a skilled therapist, a person in recovery can bring the cycle of negative thoughts and damaging behaviors under control.
 Additionally, where addiction strips a person of hope, CBT, and an experienced CBT therapist, can help them rediscover their optimism.
 The process of CBT helps them feel more positive about who they are and what they need.

 Every person has a unique set of circumstances that leads to addiction.
 Reducing triggers and life-interrupting behaviors requires an individualized treatment plan to help them change course.
 Cognitive behavioral therapy offers many benefits for identifying and treating issues that prompted their misuse of alcohol and drugs.

 CBT takes work, but it gives the person a chance to build a solid foundation for deep healing.
 In addition to those mentioned above, the benefits of CBT include:

 - Coping with loss, grief, and life stressors

-These benefits help people in treatment create a life free from alcohol and drugs, because improvement in these areas has a positive impact in all phases of life.
+These benefits help people in treatment create a life free from alcohol and drugs because improvement in these areas has a positive impact on all phases of life.
 Recovery is about building a whole new set of personal coping skills and leaving the learned behaviors of addiction behind.
 CBT offers techniques that countless therapists and patients have applied successfully over decades.
 CBT skills create a solid foundation for independence and growth.